<em>Fothergilla</em>: planting, pruning, care

 A word from our expert

-Of modest size and slow growth, Fothergillas nevertheless find their place in every garden, in borders or in pots, especially in small gardens.
+Of modest size and slow growth, Fothergillas nevertheless find their place in every garden, in borders or in pots, especially small gardens.

 Description and botany